materiaraiding/materiaraiding-old/tea.md

 From this point:
 - MT takes BJ north and OT takes CC south, and the bosses should face those respective directions.
-- The DPS carrying lightning should stand beside the MT to share the damage and pass the debuff onto them
+- The DPS carrying lightning should stand beside the MT to share the damage and pass the debuff onto them.
 - The water healer should stand west in the D waymark, with the other healer and at least 1 other ranged DPS surrounding them to share the damage.

 CC will cast **Spin Crusher**, an untelegraphed frontal cleave.
 Only the OT needs to worry about dodging this and they can do so by running through the boss to be behind him.